Canada has a war crimes problem

 Situated on a sideroad next to an elementary school in Burlington, the Wescam factory was the focus of years of protests by groups including Homes not Bombs, where dozens were arrested for seeking meetings with company officials to discuss their role in the war crimes of the day.
 These included the opening salvo of Bush administration use of armed drones to conduct extrajudicial assassinations in 2002, as well as ongoing complicity in the crimes committed by occupation forces in Iraq, Afghanistan, Somalia, and other countries targeted by U.S. and allied forces.

 But Wescam's complicity in crimes is not limited to some long-ago war on terror campaign.
 It is, as with any war manufacturer, an ongoing concern.
-As Ploughshares notes, the Turkish military supplied by the Burlington company "has committed serious breaches of international humanitarian law (IHL) and other violations, particularly when conducting airstrikes," while Turkey has also exported its purchased Wescam technology to armed groups in Libya, "a blatant breach of the nearly decade-old UN arms embargo."
+As Ploughshares notes, the Turkish military supplied by the Burlington company "has committed serious breaches of international humanitarian law and other violations, particularly when conducting airstrikes," while Turkey has also exported its purchased Wescam technology to armed groups in Libya, "a blatant breach of the nearly decade-old UN arms embargo."
 These exports also violate the Canadian government's own Arms Trade Treaty obligations.

 Ploughshares' research also revealed that Wescam maintains an authorized service centre for the Turkish weapons company Baykar.
 Turkey is the third-biggest recipient of Canadian weapons exports (valued at over $152 million).
 While Ottawa temporarily suspended weapons sales to Turkey in October 2019 after that country's latest invasion of Syria, Canada announced an extension of the embargo in spring 2020.